joshhighet/joshhighet/README.md

 hi, i'm josh

-i do security `(research|hacćin|investigatin)` and share some of the tools I make along the way here.
+i do security `(research|investigations)` and share some of the tools I make along the way here.

 you may find me `(voluntering|contributing|building)` around;